Retirement

-Nowadays, most developed countries have systems to provide pensions on retirement in old age, funded by employers or the state.
 In many poorer countries, there is no support for the elderly beyond that provided through the family.
 Today, retirement with a pension is considered a right of the worker in many societies; hard ideological, social, cultural and political battles have been fought over whether this is a right.
 In many Western countries, this is a right embodied in national constitutions.

 An increasing number of individuals are choosing to put off this point of total retirement, by selecting to exist in the emerging state of pre-tirement.

 History

 Retirement, or the practice of leaving one's job or ceasing to work after reaching a certain age, has been around since around the 18th century.
 Prior to the 18th century, humans had an average life expectancy between 26 and 40 years.

 In consequence, only a small percentage of the population reached an age where physical impairments began to be obstacles to working.
 Countries began to adopt government policies on retirement during the late 19th century and the 20th century, beginning in Germany under Otto von Bismarck.